Linuxfabrik/monitoring-plugins/check-plugins/snmp/README.rst

     Probably your SNMP v3 parameters are incomplete or incorrect.

 I get ``add_mibdir: strings scanned in from .snmp/mibs/.index are too large.  count = ...``
-    There seems to be a malformed or duplicated MIB file in one of your MIB directories.
+    There seems to be a malformed, a duplicated MIB file or one with spaces in its filename within one of your MIB directories.

 Within Icinga, if I acknowledge a value change in WARN or CRIT state, does the plugin returns OK?
     If you acknowledge a value change in Icinga, the desired WARN or CRIT state remains - due to the fact that SNMP is mostly run against hardware, and you have to check what triggered the change.
 If everything is fine, delete ``TMPDIR/linuxfabrik-plugin-cache.db``.
 On the next run of the plugin, it will recreate the inventory.